Different Types of Police Brutality

 USE OF EXCESSIVE FORCE

-Legally, police are only allowed to use the amount of force that is reasonably required to accomplish the lawful duties required by the occupation.
+A police brutality attorney will explain that, legally, police are only allowed to use the amount of force that is reasonably required to accomplish the lawful duties required by the occupation.
 The definition of excessive force will depend on the reason why the law enforcement officer attempted to arrest or stop the individual, the way in which the person in question responded, and the circumstances of the stop.

 This means it might be considered reasonable for an officer of the law to restrain someone who committed a violent crime and is in possession of a weapon.
 Police could take action based upon a reasonable belief that the suspect posed an immediate danger, even if their belief was not correct.